PHASE 4 OF 7

 The features that make judges say “wow.”
 Everything else is noise.

-• One core user flow — end to end, fully working
+• One core flow that works end to end

 • One killer demo moment that shows the vision

-• Polished UI on the happy path — first impressions matter
+• Polished happy-path UI, because first impressions matter

 Ship this